Diffuse Hard X-ray Emission in Starburst Galaxies as Synchrotron from Very High Energy Electrons: Conclusion

 Even in the Milky Way, we know relatively little about the CR electron population at multi-TeV energies \citep{Kistler09}, and the propagation of electrons at $100\ \GeV - \TeV$ energies is still poorly understood \citep{Chang08,Adriani09,Abdo09,Aharonian09a}.
 It is possible that we are \emph{underestimating} the primary population significantly.
 We assumed that the primary CR electron injection spectrum is a power law extending to TeV-PeV energies, with one source such as supernova remnants dominating the primary electron spectrum.
 An additional hard primary component (from PWNe, for example) on top of a softer component that explains the radio synchrotron emission would increase the synchrotron X-ray emission.
 However, a second component such as PWNe would have to be very hard ($p \la 2.0$) to enhance the X-ray flux significantly; otherwise IC emission from the low energy $e^{\pm}$ may exceed the observed $\gamma$-rays.

 If a significant fraction of the hard X-ray emission from starbursts is synchrotron, it may be polarized.
 Although the radio synchrotron emission of M82's halo is strongly polarized, the starburst core itself has very little polarization \citep{Reuter94}.
 This may be because of Faraday depolarization, in which the back of the starburst is strongly Faraday rotated with respect to the front.
 Faraday depolarization, however, will be completely unimportant at X-ray frequencies.
 The low polarization could also arise if the magnetic field was turbulent and isotropic on small scales, in which case the X-ray emission will also be unpolarized.
 However, even turbulent magnetic fields can be made anisotropic through shear and compression \citep[e.g.,][]{Laing80,Sokoloff98}.
 Furthermore, there is observational evidence of anisotropic magnetic fields in M82 from submillimeter and infrared polarization measurements \citep{Greaves00,Jones00}. \citet{Siebenmorgen01} and \citet{Seiffert07} found that Arp 220 has a low infrared and submillimeter polarization, though their source apertures blend the two nuclear starbursts and the outlying starburst disk together.
-In any case, the diffuse hard X-ray emission of M82 only has a flux of $\sim 0.1 - 0.2$ milliCrab \citep{Strickland07,Kirsch05}; only if it had large polarization could the Gravity and Extreme Magnetism Small Explorer (GEMS) detect its polarization \citep{Swank09}.
+In any case, the diffuse hard X-ray emission of M82 only has a flux of $\sim 0.1 - 0.2$ milliCrab \citep{Strickland07,Kirsch05}.
+Even with an instrument as sensitive as the now defunct Gravity and Extreme Magnetism Small Explorer (GEMS; \citealt{Swank09}), its polarization could only be detected if it was of order unity.